Hillsborough House: Coach house and stables

+Restoration

 On 29 June 2020 The National Lottery Heritage Fund awarded local charity Age UK Sheffield £581,500 to restore the derelict Old Coach House building and turn it into a new community dementia friendly café.
 The nearby Potting Shed to be renovated as a creative Makers’ Shed.

 Restoration work began in the spring of 2021, with Corinna Pearce, Marketing Co-ordinator at Age UK Sheffield, saying: "The Coach House building was derelict, infested with pigeons, and unsafe.
 In 2018, it had to be propped up to stop it collapsing and there were problems with the rear wall.
 The process involved structural repairs to the original structure and we made sure to respect that because it is a listed building.
 It does have new flooring, a new roof and new internal fittings, as well as the conservatory which is brand new.
 We made sure to preserve the features, such as the beams above the first floor which have been repaired and restored".
 The building was officially opened on 14 March 2022.
 In total, the project cost around £1 million, with additional funding to the lottery money coming from Age UK Sheffield who contributed £100,000 and over £200,000 coming in partner funding.
 Additional local fundraising also contributed to the final cost.